 Interest-earning instruments carry a degree of interest rate risk.
-In the three months ended March 31, 2022, we earned \$0.1 million in interest income from cash balances held in interest bearing bank accounts.
-As of March 31, 2022, we have a balance of \$6.5 million in short-term U.S. Treasury bills.
+In the nine months ended September 30, 2022, we earned \$2.7 million in interest income from cash balances held in interest bearing bank accounts and marketable securities.
+As of September 30, 2022, we have a balance of \$215.2 million in short-term U.S. Treasury bills and U.S. Treasury notes.
 We do not enter into investments for trading or speculative purposes.
 The objective of holding marketable securities is to invest our excess cash resources in investment vehicles that diversify our cash holdings and provide a guaranteed rate of return, with limited risk to the principal amount invested.
 We do not have in place any tools to manage our interest rate risk.
 The risk of a sudden, significant change in market interest rates relative to the interest rates earned on our bank accounts and marketable securities having an impact on our results of operations or cash flows is limited owing to the relative short-term nature of these investments.
+In addition, we have the ability to hold our investments until maturity, and therefore, we would not expect our operating results or cash flows to be affected to any significant degree by a change in market interest rates on our marketable securities.